 WHERE TO STAY IN BARICHARA?

 In Barichara there are hostels and hotels for all budgets, most are in the historic center and retain the original architecture.
-We recommend that if you are looking for a nice, comfortable and cozy accommodation, and that it has a good price, you should look at:
+We recommend that if you are looking for a nice, comfortable and cozy place, look at:

 ($) Casa Nacuma, Sanalejo, La Juanita Casa Boutique, Casa Aparicio López ($$) Posada Sueños de Antonio, Casa Canela, Serranía del Viento, Casa Oniri Hotel Boutique ($$$) Nativo Glamping, Casa Boutique, Hotel Boutique Venturi, Casa del Campo